psiugt/bylaws/bylaws.md

 2. No discussion of candidates shall be in order during this meeting.
 3. On the second regularly scheduled meeting a vote will be held according to the following procedure:
 	1. For each candidate, each BROTHER may vote YES or NO.
-	2. Candidates will be assigned to positions (Primary Members, First Reserve Member, Second Reserve Member) in order of vote count.
+	2. Candidates will be assigned to positions (Primary Members, Interim Members, First Reserve Member, Second Reserve Member) in order of vote count.
 	3. In the case of indecisive ties, seniority by initiation date will determine which candidate is granted the position.
 	4. No candidate may be appointed to any position on the Judicial Board without a simple majority of YES votes.